Hastipatel1996/Bus-Tracker/README.md

 ## Installation
  * Download the .html file, .js file and .css file images on your desktop.
  * Open these files in the visual studio code.
+ * Create a Mapbox account and get an access token.
+ * Add your access token to the mabboxgl.
  * To run this project open a .html file on your browser.
  ## License
   Code is under the [MIT](https://choosealicense.com/licenses/mit/) License.